 - The us-east-1 pricing is representative for other regions too.

-- ARM instances are not an directly comparable with instances with Intel processors.
+- AMD instances are not directly comparable with instances with Intel processors.

 In practice this means that we will be comparing t3 against m5 and t2 against m4 while only looking at the number of available CPUs as a difference between the two.